 Get your permanent DOI

-After we review your submission, you will receive an email that contains the permanent DOI to your materials.
-Use the link in publications and wherever you refer to the materials.
+After we review your submission, you will receive an email that contains a link to your materials and your DOI.
+You can use the DOI in publications and wherever you refer to the materials.

 Recommendations for specific materials